IgniteUI/igniteui-docfx/kr/components/action-strip.md

 By default the Action Strip will be visible, but this can be controlled by the [`hidden`]({environment:angularApiUrl}/classes/igxactionstripcomponent.html#hidden) @Input property.

 #### Menu look and feel
-When there is a need for too many actions, which are overlapping the main content it is a good idea to use [`IgxActionStripMenuItem`]({environment:angularApiUrl}/classes/igxactionstripmenuitemdirective.html) directive.
-Any item marked with `*igxActionStripMenuItem` will be resulting a three-dot button, which toggles a dropdown containing those items.
+For scenarios with more than three actions, which are overlapping the main content it might be a good idea to use [`IgxActionStripMenuItem`]({environment:angularApiUrl}/classes/igxactionstripmenuitemdirective.html) directive.
+Any item in an Action Strip marked with `*igxActionStripMenuItem` will be resulting in a three-dot button, which toggles a dropdown containing those items.

 ```html
 <div style="position:relative;width:100px;height:100px;">